HemanthNannuri/HemanthNannuri/README.md

-# <a href="https://www.linkedin.com/in/hemanthnannuri/">Hemanth Kumar Nannuri</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/hemanthnannuri/">Hemanth Kumar Nannuri</a>'s IT & Cybersecurity Project Portfolio 🔐

 SOC Analyst with hands-on experience in security monitoring, threat hunting, incident response, and vulnerability management.
 I’ve worked in fast-paced environments analyzing security alerts, mitigating risks, and ensuring compliance with industry best practices.